DenishaDobariya/Movie_Management/README.md

 # .gitignore
 The project includes a .gitignore file that excludes the following:

-node_modules/: To avoid uploading large and unnecessary files to the repository.
+node_modules/ :  To avoid uploading large and unnecessary files to the repository.

-.env: To protect sensitive information like API keys and database credentials.
+.env :  To protect sensitive information like API keys and database credentials.

 # Movie Management System with Image Upload
 # Description: